-For years, if people outside of China wanted to see what was hot in Chinese hip-hop, they turned to one channel: Zhong.TV.
-This is the story of its founder, a wayward Chinese-Canadian kid, introduced Chinese hip-hop to the world—before anyone even knew what Chinese hip-hop was.
+For years, if people outside of China wanted to see what was new in Chinese hip-hop, they turned to one channel: Zhong.TV.

 Stanley Yang was just 23 when his best friend was killed outside a nightclub in Vancouver, a gunshot wound to the head.

 The death hit Yang hard.
 In 2003, he had just graduated from film school in Vancouver and was living the high life.
 By day, he worked on the production sets of indie films, and at night, he partied hard.
 “I was a harsh raver,” he recalls.

 Yang was always a rebel.
 He grew up in a dysfunctional family that constantly fought, and tried to spend as much time as possible away from home, partying and drinking with friends.
 It was, as he now puts it, “the wrong crowd.”

 When several more of his friends survived gunshots following his friend’s death, he started re-evaluating his life.

 “I still remember at my friend’s funeral, I was the only one actually crying,” he says.
 “And that kind of struck a chord with me.
 After the wake, everybody was like, ‘Oh, what do you guys want to eat?’
 Like it was no big deal.”

 So Yang, who had lived in Canada since he was 8, decided to leave.
 In 2005, he sold his car, packed his bags, and moved to Shanghai with no plan, no friends, and no connections.
 The decision would alter the course of his life forever.